-The deadline for abstract submission has been extended to 5 April 2019.
+The deadline for abstract submission is closed.

 Abstracts are required for all oral presentations and posters.
 Payment and registration for the conference is required for acceptance and publication of all abstracts.
 No abstracts are expected for workshops or other types of (interest or task) group meetings.
 Contributions requiring abstracts are described below.